-Date school ls school lf so, list ls school lf so, list the School at will leave working with year working with proposed Full Capacity current co- NYCDOE to expansion NYCDOE to space and at Site location expand into will occur. move to year planned current separate for move space? space?
-Site 2 N/A No No No Sile Z N/A NO INU NO n1.
-Were there any revisions to the school's charter during the 2020-2021 school year?
+Date school Is school If so, list Is school If so, list the School at will leave working with year working with proposed Full Capacity current co- NYCDOE to expansion NYCDOE to space and at Site location expand into will occur. move to year planned current separate for move space? space?
+Site 2 No No No n1.
+Were there any revisions to the school's charter during the 2021-2022 school year?
 (Please include approved or pending material and non-material charter revisions).

-CHARTER REVISIONS DURING THE 2020-2021 SCHOOL YEAR
+CHARTER REVISIONS DURING THE 2021-2022 SCHOOL YEAR